 A woman who saw it unfold said a man was arguing with a group of younger men and “looking like they were about to fight.”

-The scuffle prompted a rapid police response, with at least a dozen police cars at the scene blocking off nearby streets.
+The violence prompted a large and rapid police response, with at least a dozen police cars at the scene blocking off nearby streets.

 The Grand Prix, which runs Friday through Sunday, is among Long Beach’s biggest events all year.